pelvisawareness_adminProlapse

 “Kegels” or pelvic floor exercises are the typical first-step treatment, or even used to prevent issues.
 Pelvic floor muscles exercises have been proven to be effective in strengthening the important pelvic floor, the hammock-like structure that keeps your pelvic organs in place.
 These exercises also help with other pelvic dysfunction conditions like stress urinary incontinence

-You can use tools to do Kegels properly, like the INNOVO Urinary Incontinence Kit.
-These “smart shorts” are designed to strengthen your pelvic floor muscles from the inside out, allowing you to perform 180 perfect Kegels in 30 minutes.
+You can use tools to do Kegels properly, like Gynesis.
+Gynesis FDA-cleared pelvic floor trainer shorts support women to take control of their pelvic health with a simple, effective, external, and accessible solution.
+Using advanced Multipath Technology, Gynesis delivers targeted muscle stimulation with Kegel exercises that helps retrain and rebuild your pelvic floor—so you can achieve stronger bladder control and with confidence.
 There are also steps you can take to stop weakening those tissues or preventing your condition from worsening.
 That includes maintaining a healthy weight, quitting smoking, avoiding heavy lifting and straining during bowel movements, and strengthening your core and your pelvic floor.4

 Seek Help